-Exchanges can store your crypto on your behalf.
+Exchanges can store your crypto such as qtum coin on your behalf.
 You give up an element of control over your money in exchange for the ability to store many coins in one place and trade them freely.

 When you deposit on an exchange, you also shift a portion of the responsibility to the platform.
 If you are hacked and it is not your fault, for example, some exchanges will compensate for your losses.